By Audrey Mann Cronin

 We need a better game plan – or more games and better strategies – to help our kids practice the art of conversation, modifying their speech patterns so the sound of their own voices don’t get in the way of their success.

 According to Ita Olsen, recognized as one of the world’s leading authorities on human speech communications and founder of Convey Clearly, “Every person you know who is a great communicator worked on it.
 Why would we think we shouldn’t get better at communicating?
 It’s the one single pivotal thing that gets us what we need out of life!
 We take music lessons, we hire tennis pros, we go to the gym – we improve all aspects of ourselves.
 Why do we think we should be born an amazing communicator?
 We aren’t.”

 Unfortunately, few things are more irritating, and met with more eye-rolls – from kids and parents alike – than constant verbal corrections.
 But, as parents, we have a responsibility.
-We need to help our kids speak articulately, with conviction, and without all of those filler words.
+We need to help our kids speak articulately, with conviction, and without all of those filler phrases.

 So, what are we parents to do?

 We need to empower our kids to find their own authentic voice.
 We need to help them learn how to speak without riddling every sentence with filler words; to look a person in the eye; to shake a hand, to make a physical connection.
 And we need to provide the right tools to help them along the way.
 Mostly, we need to model good behavior ourselves.